-The Everest Institute Miami facility consists of a main building with 20,500 sq. ft.
-This facility has nine lecture rooms, three computer labs, two medical labs, a pharmacy lab, and a massage clinic.
-A 16,000 sq. ft. annex facility is located at 16150 NE 17th Ave., North Miami Beach, FL 33162.
-This facility has 11 lecture rooms, three medical labs, five computer labs, and one massage lab.
+The Everest Institute Miami facility consists of a main building with 20,500 sq. ft. and an annex facility with approximately 18,000 sq. ft.
+The main facility has nine lecture rooms, three computer labs, two medical labs and a pharmacy lab.
+The annex facility is located at 18301 North Miami Avenue, North Miami, FL 33169, and has five lecture rooms and three computer labs.
 Both facilities are accessible to people with disabilities and have student lounges with snacks and drinks.
-All facilities are easily accessible by public transportation and expressways.
+All facilities are easily accessible by public transportation and expressways